redhat-cip/rpmfactory/README.md

-Here is an example of job that will request a build againt the koji build server using the dist-centos7 target. base-pkg-validation builder is installed by RPM factory specialization playbook.
+Here is an example of job that will request a build againt the koji build server using the dist-centos7 target. base-pkg-validation builder is installed by RPM Factory specialization playbook.

 base-pkg-validation builder will only perform scratch builds aginst the koji builder.

-Not that by default if koji is given as kojicmd then the koji server used is the one configured before running the Ansible playbook.
+Not that by default if koji is given as kojicmd then the koji server that is used is the one configured before running the Ansible playbook.

 Note also that a .spec file should be present at the root of the git repository this job will handle.